 I had some left over spiralised courgettes from yesterday so I chopped some garlic, mixed the courgette and garlic with a bit of olive oil, spread this out on a baking tray and roasted these in the oven for 10mins.

-Last was the cauliflower mash – you can see my recipe here.
+Last was the Cauliflower Mash.
 I steamed a whole head of cauliflower for about 10mins until it was tender.
 I then blitzed it all up in the food processor, adding a knob of butter and plenty of salt and pepper.
 It takes about 5mins to get a really smooth mash and you need to keep trying it and adding butter and seasoning until it’s to your taste…and the verdict?
 Dan said it was even better than mashed potato!
 BOOM!
 Result.